Explore the Natural Areas Virtual Conference

 Director of the Southwest and South Central Climate Adaptation Science Centers

-Adjunct Professor of Geosciences and of Natural Resources & Environment at the University of Arizona
+US Geological Survey, Tucson, AZ and Adjunct Professor of Geosciences and of Natural Resources and Environment at the University of Arizona

 Area Fire Advisor, University of California Cooperative Extension